jcs-instructor/mobtimer/completed.md

       - [x] Fix bug: Navigating to existing room via the URL is broken
       - [x] Create a Save button that saves any changes to either Edit Participants or Edit Roles
       - [x] For Save button, disable if contents of both Edit Participants and Edit Roles are not dirty (diff. from current saved)
+      - [x] Refactor processRawRequest to just return the response and mobName (don't need others)
+      - [x] In non-integration request repsonse tests use jest mock time

 2023-08-16

 - [x] Show "Connecting..." in a fixed position so that when it disappears, other elements on the page don't